-This is the first in a series of blogs exploring themes around supply chain risk in the light of the COVID-19 pandemic, which will be covered in more detail in a new book, “Risk and Your Supply Chain: Preparing for the Next Global Crisis”, to be published on 26 May, more details at the bottom of this page.
+This is the first in a series of blogs exploring themes around supply chain risk in the light of the COVID-19 pandemic, which are covered in more detail in a new book, “Risk and Your Supply Chain: Preparing for the Next Global Crisis”.
+More details at the bottom of this page.

 Have the supply chain impacts of the COVID-19 pandemic really been unprecedented?
 Or have teams simply failed to learn from the events of the past?

 Throughout the last year, as COVID-19 has disrupted supply chains, impacted industries and thrown market expectations out the window, one word has repeatedly been used to describe the situation: unprecedented.

 Yet, it’s not really, is it?
 At least not from a Procurement point of view.

 While there’s no argument that this pandemic is unprecedented in terms of its scale and reach, there’s actually quite a large precedent for ‘COVID-like’ events – those that severely impact global supply chains.
 This has especially been the case over the last decade, and you can bet that COVID won’t be the last event of this scale that we see.